cherryyui/cherryyui/README.md

-I am very open about ships, if im sitting in a fandom and you want to know.. just ask!
+I am very open about ships, if im sitting in a fandom area and you want to know.. just ask!

 ![1000008112](https://github.com/user-attachments/assets/55843a3f-9a78-4384-a87f-fb4fd6b8d9a9)